Chicago

 The

-on their last tome of excellence, with nearly 200 additional pages reflecting
+their last tome of excellence, with nearly 200 additional pages reflecting

 the significant changes in style, usage, procedure, and technology since